pshinde03/GoldmanSachs_VIP_Basket_EfficientFrontier/README.md

 The purpose of this project is:

-“Impact of inflation on stock market indices using from 1980 through 2020”
+“Impact of inflation on stock market indices using data from 1980 through 2020”

 Although preliminary data analysis and interpretation were carried out using python a detailed statistical analysis was performed using STATA.